ezra-en/neoxml/README.md

 # neoxml

-> `neoxml` aims to provide a straightforward interface with OpenXML files (`.pptx`, `.docx`, `.xlsx`) for parsing, programmatic construction, preview rendering and file generation.
-Intended for use with Bun.js.
+> `neoxml` is a reactive interface that allows you to parse, modify, generate and render Office Open XML files (`.pptx`, `.docx`, `.xlsx`)

 Though this project was originally intended as a Bun fork of [`oxml.js`](https://github.com/jiteshkumawat/oxml.js), I realised that the library was primarily focused on `.xlsx` and because it didn't support ESM, that a complete rewrite was necessary.
 I decided to start fresh with a completely different API based on projects like  @gitbrent's [`PPTXGenJS`](https://github.com/gitbrent/PptxGenJS) and Eric White's `OpenXML-SDK-JS` (via the latest MIT-licensed spiritual successor I could find, the badly-named [`openxml`](https://github.com/rangatia/openxml/tree/master)), all no longer actively maintained, but all containing valuable expertise for tooling that must continue to be maintained.

 Usecases I intend to support with `neoxml` are:

-- Programmatically generating ...
-  - PPTX files
-  - DOCX and XLSX by demand
-- Parsing ...
+- PPTX File Parsing
-  - PPTX files
+- PPTX File Generation/Modification
-  -  DOCX and XLSX by demand
-- DOM Rendering ...
+- PPTX File DOM Rendering
-  - PPTX files
-  - DOCX and XLSX by demand

 Starting to see a pattern?
 As my primary usecase is PresentationML, I would greatly appreciate contributions for WordprocessingML and SpreadsheetML.
 If you'd like to help, please, hop into the Discord server: